CrypticNova/Pithos-Next-attributed-to-TingPong/README.md

 Pithos is a native Pandora Radio client for ~~Linux~~ Windows.
 It's much more lightweight than the Pandora.com web client.

-**DISCLAMER** This Repo is fully attributed to TingPong's pithos for windows - https://github.com/TingPing/pithos-for-windows
+**DISCLAMER** This Repo is fully attributed to TingPing's pithos for windows - https://github.com/TingPing/pithos-for-windows

 Installation